brpaz/brpaz/README.md

 My name is Bruuno Paz, and I am a Software Engineer from Porto, Portugal. 🇵🇹

-I am eager to learn new things and I have a deep interest in everything related to the Software Devlopment Lifecycle like Engineering practices, Software Quality, CI/CD, DevOps and Automation.
+I am passionate about everything tech and I am eager to learn new things.
+I have a particular interest in everything related to Engineering practices, CI/CD, DevOps, automation, and more recently Web3 and decentralized Web.

-The technologies I am mostly familiar with are **PHP** (with **Symfony** framework) and **Golang**.
-Also have working experience with Java and personal interest in NodeJS and Typescript.
-I believe in using whatever tech stack is more appropriate to get the job done.
+The languages I am mostly familiar with are **Golang**, **PHP (Symfony Framework)** and **Javascript/NodeJS**.
+Also have some professional experience with **Java**.
+Want to get my hands dirty with **Rust** one day.

-I strongly believe in tech and programming as a way to improve people lives and that´s my main focus.
+I strongly believe in tech and programming as a way to improve people's lives and that´s my main focus.

 ---